gfarfanb/gfarfanb.github.io/_posts/2017-09-28-Welcome-to-Way-of-the-Developer.md

 *"Be willing to part with some insistence, then freedom comes"*

-During my first job, I received a cup as present from my manager with this phrase.
+During my first job, I received a cup as present from my manager with that phrase.
 Maybe she picked it randomly but cause a big impact in my next decisions:

 *Am I following the correct path to becoming a developer?*